15 Coffee Shops to Perk Up Your Days

 Like to change up your joe with the seasons?
 Café Kindred always has a flavor of the month—March is hazelnut—which can be added to beverages made with Vigilante beans.
 If you’re popping in with kiddos in tow, the hot chocolate is also pretty sweet.
 Warmer weather calls for an espresso fizz, made with fresh espresso, ice and sparking water.
 The Falls Church café offers limited indoor and outdoor seating, as well as online and call-ahead ordering. //450 N. Washington St. (Lee Highway), Falls Church

-Tucked into a tiny elbow of an intersection between Clarendon and Virginia Square, Detour serves Vigilante coffee drinks and offers socially distanced seating, both inside and out.
-Owner Ahmad Ayyad says his eatery has been selected to be a part of Amazon’s development plans and will be exploring spaces in Crystal City this spring.
+Tucked into a tiny elbow of an intersection between Clarendon and Virginia Square, Detour serves Vigilante coffee drinks and offers seating indoors and out.
+Owner Ahmad Ayyad says his eatery has been selected to be a part of Amazon’s development plans and will be exploring spaces in Crystal City.
 Pre-ordering is easy on Detour’s website.
 Add a breakfast sandwich like the Magician, which features fried plantains, egg, avocado, corn, queso fresco and Tabasco cream on an arepa. //946 N. Jackson St., Arlington (Virginia Square)